Can a Propane Tank Explode from Impact? (Other Situations)

 If the tank is already damaged or leaking, hitting it with a hammer could cause the propane to ignite and cause an explosion.
 If you are concerned that hitting a propane tank with a hammer could cause an explosion, it is best to avoid doing so.

-Such accident can happen during Boiling Liquid Expanding Vapor Explosion (BLEVE)
+Such accidents can happen during a Boiling Liquid Expanding Vapor Explosion (BLEVE)

 When a propane tank is heated to a high enough temperature, the liquid inside can boil and expand rapidly.
 This can cause the tank to rupture and explode.
 Propane tanks are usually made of steel or aluminum, which are both good at withstanding high temperatures.
 However, if the tank is exposed to a very intense heat source, such as a fire, the propane inside boils and the pressure inside can accumulate more than the pressure relief valve can release, the tank can become weak and eventually fail.